nlckysolutions/nGPT/README.md

 - In the Command Prompt window, CTRL+CLICK the first link to be brought to nGPT WebUI.
 - Have fun using Experimental nGPT!

+**TIP: Make sure to click the save button in the top-right corner to save your current chat.
+These will be saved locally so they will always be there. nGPT does not autosave.**

 Whenever you want to use nGPT, you will need to load the model and start the server again:
 - Go into LM Studio and click the console icon.
 - Click "Load a Model" at the top.